corsaro1/RISE/README.md

-a Windows TRISE Wallet software relying on API calls on remote ARK nodes for commands
+a Windows RISE Wallet software relying on API calls on remote ARK nodes for commands

-not just a simple ARK blockchain height checker.
+not just a simple RISE blockchain height checker.

 Enjoy it